devPach4545/CSE_151A/README.md

 By completing these preprocessing steps, the dataset will be ready for training machine learning models, ensuring that it is appropriately formatted and scaled for accurate and reliable predictions.

+### Where does your model fit in the fitting graph

+From the classification report for both training and testing data, the precision and recall for predicting class 1 is low for training and testing data.
+We chose to focus on the precision and recall for class 1 (person injured) as the metrics for measurement to avoid bias because the dataset has a lot of instances for class 0 but not a lot for class 1.
+According to the report, the error is similarly high for both testing and training test, indicating relatively poor performance.
+So the  model will towards to the left in the underfitting part of the fitting graph.

 ### What are the next 2 models you are thinking of and why?

 #### 1. Neural Networks: